Wolverine971/9takes/src/blog/people/techies/Peter-Thiel.md

 Thiel's deep interest in René Girard's Mimetic Theory aligns perfectly with the Type 6's worldview.
 This theory, which posits that human desire is mimetic (imitative) and leads to conflict, resonates with the Type 6's inherent wariness of others' intentions.

-In a Type 6 mindset, Thiel might think, "**If everyone is prone to mimetic desire, how can I stay ahead of the curve and protect myself from being copied or overtaken?**" This paranoia-tinged perspective drives his innovative thinking and contrarian approaches.
+In a Type 6 mindset, Thiel might think, **"If everyone is prone to mimetic desire, how can I stay ahead of the curve and protect myself from being copied or overtaken?"** This paranoia-tinged perspective drives his innovative thinking and contrarian approaches.

 This mindset explains Thiel's emphasis on finding "secrets" - truths that are not yet widely known or accepted.
 It's a defensive strategy, born from the Type 6's need for security, but it's also the source of his most brilliant insights.
 By constantly questioning the status quo and looking for hidden truths, Thiel has positioned himself as a visionary in the tech world.